konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 The output of this command should be something like `xxxxxxxxxxxxxxxxxxxxx-00000000.us-east-1.elb.amazonaws.com`.

 ## Create wildcard entry in your hosted zone

 With the name of the ELB go to your hosted zone in Route53 and create a new A entry of type Alias pointing to the ELB name.
 That's it.

-Depend of your environment you can use the `DNS01` challenge to validate that you are the owner of the DNS name, in that case with Cert Manager there are a plugin that allow to perform this validation with a Route53, so this is another interesting point to take in account.
+Depending on your environment you can use the `DNS01` challenge to validate that you are the owner of the DNS name, in that case with Cert Manager there are a plugin that allow to perform this validation with a Route53, so this is another interesting point to take in account.
 In the next section is detailed how to automate this in the KRE deployment.

 After a while the resolution of your domain should point to the ELB.
 KRE require of the following subdomains.